30+ Atlanta Date Night Ideas

 Downtown & Westside

 Sweetwater Brewery: Visit one of Atlanta’s most popular microbreweries for a tour and to check out the taproom.
-On various weeks you’ll find live music and food trucks on site.
+On various weeks, you’ll find live music and food trucks on site.
+Find more of our favorite breweries here.

 The Fox Theatre: See a Broadway-style production or book a tour to learn about the golden era of the movie palace at the Fox Theatre.